Niche Coffee Grinder Test

-If you want to prepare a whole liter of filter coffee, the stainless steel container is filled almost to the brim with grist and has to be carefully tilted to get it out from under the ejection.
+If you want to prepare a whole litre of filter coffee, the stainless steel container is filled almost to the brim with grist and has to be carefully tilted to get it out from under the ejection.

 With a current price of around € 560, the Niche Zero is not exactly an inexpensive entry-level model, but it is exactly the right one for those who are ready for an upgrade to optimize their taste results.

-We think: a good price-performance ratio.
+I think it’s a good price-performance ratio.